 What that actually means in practice

-Marketing operations is not “the person who owns HubSpot” or “the team that pulls reports.”
-It is the system that connects market strategy to execution, revenue data, and management decisions.
+Marketing operations is not "the person who owns HubSpot" or "the team that pulls reports."
+It is the plumbing that connects market strategy to execution, revenue data, and the decisions management actually makes.

 CRM hygiene: The CRM needs clean fields, clear ownership, consistent lifecycle stages, and rules for what gets created, updated, archived, or escalated.
 If the data is messy, every dashboard becomes an argument.